michaelcoe/python-data-anonimization/episodes/01-terminology.md

 ## Solution

 Sensitive attributes are dependent on the data holder.
-In this case, the Party Choice column is likely a sensitive attribute and should not be linked.
+In this case, the Party Choice and Salaray columns are likely a sensitive attribute and should not be linked.

 :::::::::::::::::::::::::